How To Secure Laravel API Authentication with Sanctum - Security Guide

 • Easy to Use and Lightweight

-• Laravel 12.x already installed.
+• Laravel 12.x installed and running

-• PHP 8.2 or higher.
+• PHP 8.2 or higher

-• Composer.
+• Composer

-• A basic understanding of Laravel.
+• Basic understanding of Laravel concepts

-• A database (MySQL, PostgreSQL, etc.).
+• A database (MySQL, PostgreSQL, etc.)

-Install Laravel Sanctum
+Installing Laravel Sanctum

 composer require laravel/sanctum